frinyvonnick/dragrid/README.md

 }
 ```

-Dragrid uses storybook for development purpose you can also checkout stories for a more concrete example.
+Dragrid uses storybook for development purpose you can also check out stories for a more concrete example.

 ```bash
 npm install